 Example: Client onboarding SOP

-Instead of a Google Doc called “Client Onboarding Procedures v2.3” that lives in a folder, create a visual card in your workspace:
+Instead of a Google Doc called “Client Onboarding Procedures v2.3” that lives in a folder, create a visual card in your workspace.
+A useful SOP card can include the purpose, owner, last updated date, trigger, steps, exceptions, escalation path, and links to the files or templates people need:

 Client Onboarding – First Week